aalto-grades/aalto-grades/README.md

 ### New feature

-1. Create a new feature or fix branch from the `dev` branch.
+1. Create a new feature or fix branch from the `main` branch.
 2. Do your additions and changes.
 3. Create tests for new functionality and check that all tests pass.
 4. Run linters.